I am often asked how to get more website visitors or “how to get a website on Google”.

 In conclusion, the primary answer to the question “how to increase website traffic” is to become a recognised expert in your field and to demonstrate this, within your website.
 This is easier than ever before, due easy to work with website software.

-Nigel Temple is an internet marketing consultant, author, speaker and trainer.
-He shows business owners, professionals and teams how to get better results from 21st century marketing – including online brand awareness, improved search engine rankings, social media effectiveness, website traffic and sales enquiries / sales.
+Nigel Temple is an digital marketing consultant, author, speaker and trainer.
+He shows business owners, marketers, professionals and teams how to get better results from marketing – including online brand awareness, improved search engine rankings, social media effectiveness, website traffic and sales enquiries / sales.

 Nigel has taught internet marketing since 2000.
 He served as a Faculty Member and Course Director at CIM (the Chartered Institute of Marketing) for 12 years.
 He led over 500 Business Link workshops, focusing on website effectiveness, SEO and social media.
 Today, he delivers internet marketing events for The Marketing Compass which provides impartial marketing advice for business owners.